behrmann/mkosi/mkosi.md

   will only be able to run on the system mkosi is run on.
 Currently mkosi uses dracut for all supported distributions except Clear Linux and this option translates to enabling dracut's hostonly option.

+`--usr-only`

+: If specified, mkosi will only add the `/usr` subtree instead of the whole root fs.
+This is usefule for truly stateless systems that come up pristine on every single boot, where `/etc` and `/var` are populated by tmpfiles/sysusers and related calls, or systems that are shipped without root fs, but where systemd-repart adds one in.

 `--no-chown`

 : By default, if `mkosi` is run inside a `sudo` environment all